piLovr/Cobalt/README.md

     - Send a reaction

     ```java
-    var someMessage = ...; // The message to react to
+    var someMessage = ...; // The extendedMessage to react to
     api.sendReaction(someMessage, Emoji.RED_HEART); // Use the Emoji class for a list of all Emojis
     ```

     - Remove a reaction

     ```java
-    var someMessage = ...; // The message to react to
+    var someMessage = ...; // The extendedMessage to react to
     api.removeReaction(someMessage); // Use the Emoji class for a list of all Emojis
     ```